Annual Individual Income Tax Return (DIVA): Refunds for Children and Education Expenses (Rules, Beneficiaries, Exceptions)

 New rules applicable from 2024

-The new Law No. 29/2023 has introduced a number of changes to personal income taxation, which enter into force gradually.
-Below are the main points to be taken into account:
+New law No. 29/2023 It has introduced a series of changes to personal income tax, which take effect gradually.
+Here are the key points you should keep in mind:

 Lower declaration threshold